-Here are some examples of vegetarian foods with high sources of plant protein:
+Here are some examples of vegetarian foods with high sources of plant protein

 PROTEIN IN LEGUMES/BEANS: Legumes- also called dried beans are edible seeds that grow in pods.
-Beans contain a more complete set of amino acids than other plant-based food and they are high in iron, B vitamins and fiber.
+Beans contain a more complete set of amino acids than other plant-based food and they are high in iron, B vitamins and fibre.

-PROTEIN IN GRAINS: Whole grains are an excellent source of nutrition, as they contain essential enzymes, iron, dietary fiber, vitamin E, and the B-complex vitamins.
+PROTEIN IN GRAINS: Whole grains are an excellent source of nutrition, as they contain essential enzymes, iron, dietary fibre, vitamin E, and the B-complex vitamins.
 Because the body absorbs grain slowly, they provide sustained and high quality energy.
 Grain can be added to casseroles or used in a side dish.
-Examples are: barley, brown rice, buckwheat, millet, oatmeal, quinoa, wild rice
+Examples are: brown rice, buckwheat, millet, oatmeal, quinoa, wild rice

 PROTEIN IN NUTS AND SEEDS: Nuts are very healthy and nutritious.
-In addition to being excellent sources of protein, nuts and seeds have many other benefits such as vitamins, minerals, fiber, and other chemicals that may prevent cancer and heart disease.
+In addition to being excellent sources of protein, nuts and seeds have many other benefits such as vitamins, minerals, fibre, and other chemicals that may prevent cancer and heart disease.
 Additionally, nuts are high in essential amino acids and healthy fats and essential fatty acids (like omega 3 and omega 6).
 Nuts and seeds can be added to salads as well as eaten as a snack.
 Examples are: almonds, cashews, pumpkin seeds, sesame seeds, sunflower seeds, walnuts (black)

 Like all things, your diet needs to be balanced and you need to rotate foods so that you are getting a good variety of nutrients available from different foods.